-131. As provided for in Article 10.3 of the Convention and in accordance with Rules 20-21 of the Rules of Procedure, the Committee shall constitute sub-committees during its regular sessions to examine selected items of business referred to them with the object of reporting and making recommendations to the full Committee for action.
+124. As provided for in Article 10.3 of the Convention and in accordance with Rules 20-21 of the Rules of Procedure, the Committee shall constitute sub-committees during its regular sessions to examine selected items of business referred to them with the object of reporting and making recommendations to the full Committee for action.

-D. Meetings of the Bureau of the World Heritage Committee
+E. Meetings of the Bureau of the World Heritage Committee

-132. The Bureau shall usually meet in April each year.
+125. The Bureau shall meet twice a year, once in June/July and a second time immediately preceding the Committee's regular session.
 The newly elected Bureau shall meet as necessary during the Committee's regular session.

-E. Participation of experts from developing countries
+F. Participation of experts from developed countries

-133. In order to ensure a fair representation within the Committee of the various geographical and cultural areas, the Committee decided to include in its budget a sum intended to cover the cost of participation, in its sessions and sessions of its Bureau, of representatives of States members of the Committee, but only for persons who are experts in conservation of the cultural or natural heritage.

-134. Requests for assistance to participate in the Bureau and Committee meetings should reach the Secretariat at least four weeks before the session concerned.
+126. In order to ensure a fair representation within the Committee of the various geographical and cultural areas, the Committee decided to include in its budget a sum intended to cover the cost of participation, in its sessions and sessions of its Bureau, of representatives of States members of the Committee which are on the list of least developed countries issued by the United Nations but only for persons who are experts in conservation of the cultural or natural heritage.
+127. Requests for assistance to participate in the Bureau and Committee meetings should reach the Secretariat at least four weeks before the session concerned.
 These requests will be considered in the limit of resources available as decided by the Committee, in decreasing order of NGP of each State member of the Committee, and primarily for one representative from each State.
 In no event may the Fund finance more than two representatives by State, who must in this case be one expert in the natural and one in the cultural heritage field.

-F. Publication of the World Heritage List
+G. Publication of the World Heritage List

-135. An up-to-date version of the World Heritage List and the List of the World Heritage in Danger will be published every year.
+128. An up-to-date version of the World Heritage List and the List of the World Heritage in Danger will be published every year.

-136. The name of the States having nominated the properties inscribed on the World Heritage List will be presented in the published form of the List under the following heading: "Contracting State having submitted the nomination of the property in accordance with the Convention".
+129. The name of the States having nominated the properties inscribed on the World Heritage List will be presented in the published form of the List under the following heading: "Contracting State having submitted the nomination of the property in accordance with the Convention".

-G. Action at the national level to promote a greater awareness of the activities undertaken under the Convention
+H. Action at the national level to promote a greater awareness of the activities undertaken under the Convention

-137. States Parties should promote the establishment and activities of associations concerned with the safeguarding of cultural and natural sites.
+130. States Parties should promote the establishment and activities of associations concerned with the safeguarding of cultural and natural sites.

-138. States Parties are reminded of Articles 17 and 27 of the Convention concerning the establishment of national, public and private foundations or associations whose purpose is to invite donations for the protection of the world heritage and the organization of educational and information programmes to strengthen appreciation and respect by their peoples of this heritage.
+131. States Parties are reminded of Articles 17 and 27 of the Convention concerning the establishment of national, public and private foundations or associations whose purpose is to invite donations for the protection of the world heritage and the organization of educational and information programmes to strengthen appreciation and respect by their peoples of this heritage.

-H. Links with other Conventions and Recommendations
+I. Links with other Conventions and Recommendations

-139. The World Heritage Committee has recognized the collective interest that would be advanced by closer coordination of its work with other international conservation instruments.
+132. The World Heritage Committee has recognized the collective interest that would be advanced by closer coordination of its work with other international conservation instruments.
 These include the 1949 Geneva Convention, the 1954 Hague Convention, the 1970 UNESCO Convention, the Ramsar Convention, and CITES, as well as other regional conventions and future conventions that will pursue conservation objectives, as appropriate.
-The Committee will invite representatives of the intergovernmental bodies under related conventions to attend its meetings as observers.
-Similarly, the Secretariat will appoint a representative to observe meetings of the other intergovernmental bodies upon receipt of an invitation.
+The Committee will invite representatives of the intergovernmental bodies under related conventions to attend its meetings as Secretariat will appoint а observers.
+Similarly, the representative to observe meetings of the other intergovernmental bodies upon receipt of an invitation.
 The Secretariat will ensure through the World Heritage Centre appropriate coordination and information-sharing between the Committee and other conventions, programmes and international organizations related to the conservation of cultural and natural heritage.